 - And at the end, red Ferrari F40.

-And now over to the later games in the franchise. (i will only mention the ones i have even though i do know there is other games on other hardware too).
+And now over to the later games in the franchise. (i will only mention the ones i have even though i do know there are other games on other hardware too).

 I had obviously lived in a cage for a few years as i had not heard about the game before i saw it there, it was just after release but according to many the game had been in the news all over the place for quite some time.

-This was a game i was looking forward to, this was to be the first game i bought on release day for the PS2 and it was in 2006,yes i wasn’t all that into the PS2 until that year, i did play and i did buy games but i was busy with so many other things (like developing stuff for the Amiga and ofcouse gaming on the Amiga etc).
+This was a game i was looking forward to, this was to be the first game i bought on release day for the PS2 and it was in 2006, yes i wasn’t all that into the PS2 until that year, i did play and i did buy games but i was busy with so many other things (like developing stuff for the Amiga and of course gaming on the Amiga etc).

-The PSP version had some exclusive stuff although not all that much but there was a cross play function (by connection to the PS2 version) where you got extras etc.
+The PSP version had some exclusive stuff although not all that much there was a crossplay function (by connection to the PS2 version) where you got extras etc.